US Women's World Cup champs arrive home ahead of parade - Your Valley

 US Women’s World Cup champs arrive home ahead of parade

-NEWARK, N.Y.
-(AP) — The U.S. Women’s National Team has arrived home following their World Cup win against the Netherlands.
+NEW YORK (AP) — Megan Rapinoe stepped off the plane with champagne in hand — a fizzy souvenir from a most memorable trip overseas.

+“Thank you, France, for the hospitality,” the U.S. soccer star said.
+“But wow, we are very excited to be back in America.”

-The soccer team, which won its record fourth Women’s World Cup title, touched down at Newark Liberty International Airport at about 4:30 p.m.
-Monday where they were met with cheers and a banner saying “Congratulations Team USA!”
+The U.S. women’s national team arrived in New York on Monday, a day after beating the Netherlands 2-0 to capture a record fourth Women’s World Cup title.
+Players and staff touched down at about 4:30 p.m. at Newark Liberty International Airport, where they were met with cheers and a banner saying “Congratulations Team USA!” -Soccer

-The team members gathered on the tarmac for a toast and posed for pictures as they sang “We Are The Champions.”

-The Americans beat the Netherlands 2-0 Sunday when Megan Rapinoe converted a penalty kick in the second half and Rose Lavelle added a goal.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.